wandb/data-flywheel-nvidia/README.md

 ### Preparing your data

 The Flywheel treats your production **prompt / completion logs** as the single source of truth.
-At run-time it only needs to know *where* to find the logs (e.g. an Elasticsearch index) and *how* the individual documents are shaped.
+At run-time it only needs to know *where* to find the logs (e.g. Weights & Biases Weave) and *how* the individual documents are shaped.
 Since this is a reference implementation, you can modify the code to suit your needs, but the current schemas are defined below should you decide to conform to them.

 #### 1&ensp;–&ensp;Log schema

-Each Elasticsearch document **must** contain the following top-level keys:
+Each log entry document **must** contain the following top-level keys:

 | Field        | Type               | Description                                                         |
 |--------------|--------------------|---------------------------------------------------------------------|